felleg/felleg.gitlab.io-backup/content/posts/4-whyIuseVim.md

 by trial/error, and by doing typos.

-## the Vim cheat sheet
+## Vim Cheat Sheets

-{{< figure src="/img/vimcheatsheet.png" caption="The Vim Cheat Sheet for Programmers.
-Are you still excited to learn Vim?" position="center" >}}
+{{< figure src="/img/vimcheatsheet.png" caption="Are you still excited to learn Vim?" position="center" >}}

-I don't like this picture.
-Don't get me wrong, it is a *great* picture, but I believe it is misleading for beginners to use this picture as a reference.
-It both teaches you everything and nothing.
+I, like many, enjoy a good cheat sheet when I learn how to do or use something.
+However, I'll save you some time: **don't bother with Vim cheat sheets until you feel comfortable using Vim.**

+Vim cheat sheets such as the one shown above (the [Vim Cheat Sheet for Programmers](http://michael.peopleofhonoronly.com/vim/)) are amazing reference tools, but their value is completely lost on beginners.
+To a newcomer, the cheat sheet teaches everything at once, so much so that it almost looks like a cartoon making fun of Vim.
+It's overwhelming.
 It makes Vim scary.
 It doesn't make you want to **explore** Vim, rather it just makes the GUI buttons look more appealing.

 (continue)